violetacaferra23/Data-Analytics-for-insurance-cost-data-set/README.md

 Whether the insured person is a smoker or not.
 This parameter has been mapped to numerical values in the following way.

-- Smoker	Assigned Value
+- Smoker: Assigned Value

-Smoker	1
+Smoker: 1

-Non smoker	2
+Non smoker: 2

 - Region